 Climate and Health- Information on various climate issues including: drought, flooding, and extreme heat and cold

-Healthy Homes Poster (PDF, 661 KB) (also available in Spanish and Hmong, and in English in a JPG format) P-00179- This 17 inch by 24 inch poster was originally designed to be used in doctors' offices.
+Healthy Homes Poster (PDF, 661 KB) (also available in Spanish and Hmong) P-00179- This 17 inch by 24 inch poster was originally designed to be used in doctors' offices.
 However, it could be used in a variety of settings, including schools, day cares, public health department offices and clinics, or community centers.